Soham-Das-afk/AuroraMusic/README.md

 ## Features

-- **Modern Controller Embed**: Clean, visually organized music controller embed with banner, thumbnail, and clear fields for queue, next song, volume, and status.
+- **Modern Controller UI**: A welcome banner card (uses your Discord App banner or `BOT_BANNER_URL`), plus a clean controller embed (no image) with clear fields for queue, next song, volume, and status.
 - **Multi-Source Playback**: Play music from YouTube and Spotify, including single tracks and playlists.
 - **Queue Management**: Add, view, shuffle, and manage a queue of tracks.
 - **Autoplay**: Automatically find and play related tracks when the queue ends.